General

 3. Solely Relying on On-premises Solutions

-Many businesses rely on on-premises data backup and DR solutions and this is a common mistake you should avoid.
-For those who don’t know, on-premises solutions involve storing data and conducting data backup and recovery processes on servers and hardware located on-site.
+Many businesses rely on on-premises data backup and DR solutions, and this is a common mistake you should avoid.
+On-premises solutions involve storing data and conducting data backup and recovery processes on servers and hardware located on-site.

-On-premises solutions do have some benefits, like direct control over IT and data resources, but also have many disadvantages.
+On-premises solutions do have some benefits, like direct control over IT and data resources, but they also have many disadvantages.
 On-premise solutions are expensive and time-consuming to scale if your business needs any changes.
-On top of that, these solutions are more vulnerable to natural disasters, cyber threats, and other dangers that can destroy IT infrastructure.
+On top of that, these solutions are more vulnerable to natural disasters, cyber threats and other dangers that can damage your IT infrastructure.

 Due to this, you should have a cloud-based backup and DR solution to ensure your data can be recovered even if your on-premises infrastructure is damaged.
 You can also take the help of the experts at Redpalm to understand how your business can implement a secure data backup and disaster recovery process.